awan-10/DeepSpeed/docs/_tutorials/onebit-adam.md

 ---
-title: "1-bit Adam"
+title: "1-bit Adam: Up to 5x less communication volume and up to 2x faster training"
 ---

 In this tutorial we are going to introduce 1-bit Adam in Deepspeed, which could potentially improve the training speed in a communication intensive scenario by reducing the communication vlolume.
 To see how to use 1-bit Adam in DeepSpeed, we use the following two training tasks as example:

-* BingBertSQuAD Fine-tuning
+* 1. BingBertSQuAD Fine-tuning
-* BERT Pre-training
+* 2. BERT Pre-training

 For more details, please refer to the [BingBertSQuAD Fine-tuning](/tutorials/bert-finetuning/) and [BERT Pre-training](/tutorials/bert-pretraining/) posts.
 ## Overview